 These sub-areas have a wide variety of soil types such as slate, clay, limestone and sandstone soil, which give the Algarve wines their unique character.
 Soils tend to get sandy towards the coast, with the best locations tending to be on top of the mineral-rich shale.

-The Algarve also offers otherwise excellent conditions for viticulture , because there is a particularly Mediterranean atmosphere.
+The Algarve also offers otherwise excellent conditions for viticulture , because there is a particularly Mediterranean ambience.
 The Espinhaço de Cão, Caldeirão and Monchique mountain ranges protect the Algarve from harsh weather conditions and the freezing of the vines during the winter months.

 For this reason, most helpful climatic influences, such as the warm wind, come from the south.
 Due to the rare rain and the Mediterranean heat, the grapes ripen faster than average.
 This is how the wines of the Algarve get a diverse number of unique and characterful aromas .